<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 Propagation by sowing

-You can obtain new young Washingtonia plants by sowing seeds.
-Sowing is done in spring.
+You can obtain new young plants of Washingtonia by sowing seeds.
+Sowing takes place in spring.

-1. Start by soaking seeds in hot water for 24 hours.
+1. Start by placing seeds in hot water for 24 hours.

-2. Prepare a pot with potting compost mixed with some coarse sand.
+2. Prepare a pot with potting compost mixed with a little coarse sand.

 3. Remove seeds from water and sow them.